A Guide to Visiting Barcelona

 The narrow streets are sprinkled with cozy squares like Plaça de la Vila and Placa de Sol, both great places to sit on a bench and watch as locals socialize in groups around the square and families watch their children play.
-If you’re looking for accommodations, click here for a shared or private room, apartment or suite in the most beautiful hostel in Barcelona.
+If you’re looking for accommodations, click here for my post about the most beautiful hostel in Barcelona where you can book a shared or private room, apartment, or suite.

 things to add to your list